By Rob Shaul

 What was cool and free at 22, is simply irresponsible and sad at 32.

 It’s not just millennials.
-Recently the New York Times did a profile piece on “Self Help Guru Jake Altucher” – 48, like me, who owns just 15 items and spends his life couch surfing or in Air B&B places.
+The New York Times did a profile piece on “Self Help Guru Jake Altucher” – 48, like me, who owns just 15 items and spends his life couch surfing or in Air B&B places.
 (Original Article)

 I remember reading the “4-Hour Work Week” by Tim Ferris when it first came out.
 Ferris hocked nutritional supplements and advocated a life of as little commitment as possible.
 This was years ago, but even then something didn’t sit right with me and this approach to life.